ag-informatics/ag-informatics-seminar/3-intro_to_robotics/intro_to_robotics.md

 A few more helpful articles for grasping an overview of robotics:
 - Overview of Robotics: https://www.science.org/doi/full/10.1126/scirobotics.aau8479
 - Is the future all robots?
-Bill Gates thinks so : https://modernrobotics.northwestern.edu/nu-gm-book-resource/2-1-degrees-of-freedom-of-a-rigid-body/
+Bill Gates thinks so: https://modernrobotics.northwestern.edu/nu-gm-book-resource/2-1-degrees-of-freedom-of-a-rigid-body/

 ## Discussion Notes and Feedback
 Note taker: [name]